U.S. Relations With Serbia

 Bilateral Economic Relations

-Among the leading U.S. investors in Serbia are NCR, KKR, Philip Morris, Ball Packaging, Coca-Cola, PepsiCo, Cooper Tire and Van Drunen Farms.
+Among the leading U.S. investors in Serbia are NCR, KKR, Philip Morris, Molson Coors, Ball Packaging, Coca-Cola, PepsiCo, Cooper Tire, Ametek and Van Drunen Farms.
 Many other leading U.S. firms, from a broad variety of industrial and service sectors, have a significant presence in Serbia.
 There has been increased interest from U.S. information technology (IT) companies in Serbia, with specific emphasis on opportunities in e-government, cloud computing, digitization, systems integration and IT security.
-Microsoft signed a $34 million contract to provide software to Serbian government offices in 2013, and Cisco signed a Country Digitization Agreement with Serbia in 2017.
+NCR, Microsoft, Oracle, and IBM all have significant IT-related operations in Serbia, along with a growing number of IT start-ups.
+Serbian IT professionals are highly sought after.

 Serbia's Membership in International Organizations

 Serbia and the United States belong to a number of the same international organizations, including the United Nations, the Organization for Security and Cooperation in Europe, the International Monetary Fund, and the World Bank.
 Serbia is also a member of the Council of Europe.

 Serbia maintains an embassy in the United States at 2233 Wisconsin Avenue, NW, Suite 410, Washington, DC 20007 (tel.
 202-332-0333).